 Death toll rises from Helene while supplies are rushed to North Carolina and Florida digs out

 PERRY, Fla.
-(AP) — The U.S. Southeast grappled Sunday with rising death tolls, a lack of vital supplies in isolated, flood-stricken areas and the widespread loss of homes and property while the devastating toll of Hurricane Helene became more clear and officials warned of a lengthy and difficult rebuild.
+(AP) — Authorities struggled to get water and other supplies to isolated, flood-stricken areas across the U.S. Southeast in the wake of Hurricane Helene as the death toll from the storm rose to nearly 100.

-A North Carolina County that includes the mountain city of Asheville reported 30 people killed due to the storm, pushing the overall death toll to at least 84 people across several states.
+A North Carolina county that includes the mountain city of Asheville reported 30 people killed due to the storm, and several other fatalities reported in North Carolina Sunday pushed the overall death toll to at least 91 people across several states.

-Supplies were being airlifted to the region around Asheville.
-Buncombe County Manager Avril Pinder pledged that she would have food and water into the city — which is known for its arts, culture and natural attractions — by Monday.
+Supplies were being airlifted to the region around the isolated city.
+Buncombe County Manager Avril Pinder pledged that she would have food and water into Ashville — which is known for its arts, culture and natural attractions — by Monday.

 “We hear you.
 We need food and we need water,” Pinder said on a Sunday call with reporters.
 “My staff has been making every request possible to the state for support and we’ve been working with every single organization that has reached out.
 What I promise you is that we are very close.”